openbabel/documentation/Installation/install.rst

     You need to install CMake 2.4 or newer.
 This is available as a binary package from the KitWare website; alternatively, it may be available through your package manager (on Linux).
 If necessary, you can also compile it yourself from the source code.

+If you want to build the GUI (Graphical User Interface), you **need** the following in addition:

+* wxWidgets 2.8 (or newer)

+    Binary packages may be available through your package manager (*wx-common* and *wx2.8-headers* on Ubuntu) or from http://www.wxwidgets.org/downloads/.
+Otherwise, you could try compiling it yourself from the source code.

-The following are optional when compiling Open Babel, but if not available some features will be missing:
+The following are **optional** when compiling Open Babel, but if not available some features will be missing:

-.. todo:: This section needs to be updated

-* libxml2 development headers are required to read/write CML files (the libxml2-dev package in Ubuntu)
+* :program:`libxml2` development headers are required to read/write CML files and other XML formats (the *libxml2-dev* package in Ubuntu)
-* zlib.h is required to support reading gzipped files (the zlib1g-dev package in Ubuntu)
+* :program:`zlib` development libraries are required to support reading gzipped files (the *zlib1g-dev* package in Ubuntu)
+* :program:`Eigen` version 2 is required for some API classes (OBAlign, OBConformerSearch) and plugins (the QEq and QTPIE charge models, the conformer operation).
+These will not be available otherwise.
+    Eigen may be available through your package manager (the *libeigen2-dev* package in Ubuntu).
+Alternatively, Eigen is available from http://eigen.tuxfamily.org.
+It doesn't need to be compiled or installed.
+Just unzip it and specify its location when configuring :program:`cmake` (see below) using ``-DEIGEN2_INCLUDE_DIR=whereever``.
 * If using GCC 3.x to compile (and not GCC 4.x), then the Boost headers are required for certain formats (CML, Chemkin, Chemdraw CDX, MDL RXN and RSMI)

+If you want to use Open Babel using one of the supported **language bindings**, then the following notes may apply:

+* You need the the Python development libraries to compile the Python bindings (package *python-dev* in Ubuntu)
+* You need the the Perl development libraries to compile the Perl bindings (package *libperl-dev* in Ubuntu)

 Basic build procedure
 ~~~~~~~~~~~~~~~~~~~~~

 The basic build procedure is the same for all platforms and will be described first.
 After this, we will look at variations for particular platforms.

-.. highlight:: bash
+.. highlight:: console

 1. The recommended way to build Open Babel is to use a separate source and build directory; for example, :file:`src` and :file:`build`.
 The first step is to create these directories::